EllyLoel/ellyloel.com/src/input/content/garden/Custom Open Graph Images, yet another way.md

 ## Getting a screenshot of the `og` pages

 Honestly, the main reason I kept on putting off making custom Open Graph images was because I didn't want to have to write a serverless function.
-I know that probably sounds silly, but I didn't :woman_shrugging:.
+I know that probably sounds silly, but I didn't {% emoji "🤷🏼‍♀️", "Woman shrugging." %}.
 Sorry if the lack of reasoning is annoying, I just didn't really want to do it, lol.

 Luckily, unlike most other custom Open Graph image posts, we don't have to do that as I'm using the [11ty Screenshot API](https://github.com/11ty/api-screenshot) to screenshot the `og/` pages.
 As far as I can tell, it's pretty similar to the way most other people do it, a serverless function that uses Puppeteer (headless Chrome) to open a link and take a screenshot.